David-Tam/ML-Bank-Churn/README.md

 # 4. XGB Classifier
 First we used XGB classifier to model and make prediction.
 Here are the key settings:
-1. Logistic regression is used for the classification work.
+1. Logistic regression is used for this binary classification work.
 2. Gamma = 1 and subsample = 0.9 to allow a flexible/complex model.
 The depth = 5 and reg_lambda = 10 to prevent overfitting.
 3. Scale_pos_weight = 5 since it is expected that more than 80% of clients stay (else the bank has a SEROUS problem).
 4. Only half features are used to train each tree.